Cincinnati Reds minor league players: Leo Balcazar

-Leonardo Andres Balcazar (born June 17, 2004) is a Venezuelan professional baseball infielder in the Cincinnati Reds organization.
+Leonardo Andres Balcazar (born June 17, 2004) is a Venezuelan professional baseball infielder for the Cincinnati Reds of Major League Baseball (MLB).

 Balcazar signed with the Cincinnati Reds as an international free agent in January 2021.
 He played in the Arizona Fall League after the 2025 season.

-The Reds added Balcazar to their 40-man roster after the 2025 season.
+On November 18, 2025, the Reds added Balcazar to their 40-man roster to protect him from the Rule 5 draft.